raghavmecheri/pytorchjs/README.md

 Additional examples of both setup and usage involving features like Transforms (in development) and CUDA (in development) may be found [here](./examples).

 ## Key Features
-* Run your PyTorch models in a Javascript environment, without worrying about using Torchscript or custom binaries
+* Run your PyTorch models in a Javascript environment, without worrying about setting up Torchscript or downloading custom binaries
 * Deploy your model using configurations identical to what you used during training
 * Built-in CUDA support
 	* CUDA support is a work in progress